Ian Kamau

-Ian Kamau is a Canadian writer, hip hop and spoken word artist, writer, designer, and visual artist from Nairobi, Kenya.
+Ian Kamau (born Ian Prieto-Mctair) is a Canadian writer, hip hop and spoken word artist, writer, designer, and visual artist from Toronto, Canada.
 Kamau is the son of Trinidadian Canadian artists and filmmakers Claire Prieto and Roger McTair.

+Kamau and his father created Loss, a multimedia performance of live music and video performed at The Apollo Stages at the Victoria Theatre in New York City.